 - Might you want one anyway?
 Possibly.

-Where are these devices GREAT?
+Back to their core usage: Where are these Chromebook devices GREAT?
 In school (K-12) environments.
 They run Google apps and all the Google-y stuff you already use.

 So teachers just give ‘em to students and if they break?
 O well.
 There’s nothing stored on them anyway.
 Since the Internet is always on (usually) in the school, it makes a lot of sense there.